loukiakri/bbo/MODEL_DATASHEET.md

 * Acquisition function evaluation output was used to provide a new candidate suggestion
 * Selected candidate was submitted and true function value returned
+* New observation was added to the existing dataset
+*
-* New observation was added to the existing dataset The process was repeated in the next query round.
+The process was repeated in the next query round.

-The timeframe of the project was 12 weeks.
+The timeframe of the project was 13 weeks.
 One evaluation per week for each function was permitted

 ### Strategy

 The optimisation strategy evolved within the duration of the project.

-Early rounds focused on exploration of the design space targeting reduction of overall uncertainty in the model fit.
+Early rounds focused on exploration of the design space targeting reduction of overall uncertainty.
 Later rounds transitioned into exploitation of the promising regions that were being progressively identified.

 The transition point was different for each function depending on function dimensionality, the outputs of each round and model fit metrics.